At The Zimmerman Law Firm, we greatly respect what our military veterans have done for us.

 We can help you determine whether VA Aid and Attendance or Housebound benefits are right for you, navigate the application process and ensure that you receive the benefits to which you are entitled.

-Contact us online or call (254) 252-3590.
-To get started today.
+Contact us online or call (254) 252-3590 to get started today.
+We serve clients in McLennan County, surrounding counties, and throughout the US.

-VA Aid and Benfits FAQ
+VA Aid and Attendance Benefits FAQ

 VA Aid and Attendance is a benefit program offered by the Department of Veterans Affairs (VA) that provides financial assistance to veterans and their spouses who require the Aid and Attendance of another person to perform daily activities or are housebound.